-The Issuer and the Group's banking segment are exposed to interest rate risk
+The Issuer and the Group's banking segment are exposed to interest rate risk and other market risks

 Interest rate risk is the most significant market risk in the Issuer's business operations.
-Interest rate risk refers to the negative effect of changes in interest rates on the market value or net interest income of balance sheet items and off-balance sheet items.
+Interest rate risk refers to the negative effect of changes in interest rates on the market value or net interest income of balance sheet items and offbalance sheet items.
 Interest rate risk arises from differences in the interest terms of receivables and liabilities and differences in interest reset and maturity dates.
-Interest rate risk also arises from the liquidity reserve investment activities and the financial account of the banking business.
+Interest rate risk also arises from the investment activity in liquidity reserve and the financial account of the banking business.